August 10, 2008: The developer of I Am Rich, a pointless app that sold for a whopping $999.99, defends his notorious

 As for Heinrich, people reportedly bombarded him with messages — “many of them insulting,” he told The New York Times.

 That harsh feedback didn’t stop him from a sequel called I Am Rich LE.
-The $8.99 app comes with a calculator and a spelling-corrected version of his “famous mantra.”
+The $8.99 app came with a calculator and a spelling-corrected version of his “famous mantra.”

 Released in 2009, it failed to achieve the same notoriety as the original, although it probably picked up one or two more users.
-Heinrich updated I Am Rich LE two years ago, adding iOS 12 compatibility and adding other improvements.
+Heinrich updated I Am Rich LE to add iOS 12 compatibility and other improvements, but it has since disappeared from the App Store.

 What’s the weirdest iOS app you remember from the early days?
 Leave your comments below.